GabrielDCelery/personal-notes/01_project/memory-palace-normandy/galaxy-map-cic.md

 ### Kelly's Station

 A scene inside the CIC of the SSV Normandy SR-2.
-Yeoman Kelly Chambers is at her station on the right side of the CIC, turned towards the player, mid-conversation.
-Warm, engaged, slightly exasperated in the gentlest possible way.
+Yeoman Kelly Chambers is at her station, turned towards the player, mid-conversation.
+Warm, engaged, completely at ease.
+She called you over and you came — that's the dynamic.

 On her monitor, a handwritten sticky note slightly crooked reads: **"most systems are smaller than you think"**

-Her expression is a soft, knowing smile — not happy, not angry.
-The "I told you so" exhale of someone who has had this conversation many times before.
-Her eyes flick briefly to the sticky note then back to you.
+Her expression is a soft knowing smile — not correcting, not judging.
+Thinking out loud.
+Her eyes flick briefly to the sticky note then back to you, as if she just remembered it was there.

 Both hands are raised towards the player simultaneously.
 Her right hand shows four fingers clearly extended — reads ×4.
 Her left hand shows two fingers — writes ×2.
 The multipliers are visible at a glance, before she says a word.
+The gesture feels like sharing, not lecturing.

-In the background, Pressly is hunched over his notepad at his station, oblivious to the conversation.
-The holographic galaxy map glows in the centre of the room.
+In the background, Pressly is hunched over his notepad at his station, undisturbed.
+The holographic galaxy map glows in the centre of the room behind Kelly's shoulder.

-The overall mood is warm but pointed — Kelly is the most approachable person on the ship but she is absolutely right and she knows it.
+The overall mood is warm and precise — Kelly is the most socially intelligent person on the ship and she just quietly made sure nobody had an awkward moment.

 Dark, blue-lit military CIC aesthetic.
 Mass Effect 2 visual style.
 Cinematic, photorealistic lighting.